 2004-05, Klein, Martin, Distinguished Benedict Visiting African History Professor

 2005-07, Fishman, Louis, Visiting Assistant Professor of Middle Eastern History (University of Haifa B.A., University of Chicago M.A., Ph.D.)

 2006-07, Ristow, Colby, Visiting Instructor in Latin American History (Michigan State University B.A., M.A., University of Chicago Ph.D.); Assistant Professor at Hobart and William Smith Colleges, 2007.

-2006-present, Vrtis, George, Assistant Professor of History and Environmental and Technology Studies (Marquette University B.S., Northwestern M.A., Georgetown Ph.D.)
+2006-present, Vrtis, George, Associate Professor of History and Environmental and Technology Studies (Marquette University B.S., Northwestern M.A., Georgetown Ph.D.)

-2008-present, Tompkins, David, Assistant Professor of Modern European History (Rice University B.A., Universite de Provence license, Jagiellonian University/Poland, diploma, Columbia M.A., M. Phil., Ph.D.)
+2008-present, Tompkins, David, Associate Professor of Modern European History (Rice University B.A., Universite de Provence license, Jagiellonian University/Poland, diploma, Columbia M.A., M. Phil., Ph.D.)

 2009, Fall, Masebo, Oswald, Visiting Instructor of African History (Candidate U. Minnesota Ph.D., University of Dar es Salaam M.A., B.A.)